with Jeremy Westcott –

 He spoke another parable to them, saying, “The kingdom is like leaven, which a woman took and hid in three pecks of flour until it was all leavened” (Matt.
 13:33).

 We are to permeate the whole world with the good news of the gospel of Jesus.
-We bring a message of good news and we demonstrate that message by how we live.
+We bring a message of good news that God is not counting anyone’s trespasses against them and we demonstrate that message by how we live.
 We are called to influence the world, to restore it to its original condition and ownership.

 That is why we have to be good ambassadors.